 Transfer credits from institutions outside the U.S. are considered on a case-by-case basis after the credential has first been evaluated by a recognized agency specializing in evaluation of international transcripts, such as World Education Services.
 (Evaluation by an outside agency is not required for transcripts issued by Canadian institutions.)
-Also considered are transfer credits for military training and education (other than training in military science) as recommended by the American Council on Education.
+Also considered are transfer credits for military training and education as recommended by the American Council on Education.